AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Disabled guest checkout by default

 - Guest checkout presents a potential risk for various aspects of HIPAA including logging, access control, PHI hygiene and lineage, and potentially more.
-- Guest Checkout is disabled by default in the HIPAA-readiness module, but can be enabled by merchants at their own risk.
+- Guest Checkout is disabled by default in the HIPAA-readiness module, but the merchant can enable it at their own risk.

 ### Disabled newsletter feature by default

-- The newsletter feature is disabled by default to prevent PHI being used in a marketing context, but can be enabled by the merchant at their own risk.
+- The newsletter feature is disabled by default to prevent PHI being used in a marketing context, but the merchant can enable it at their own risk.

 ### Disabled the Advanced Reporting service setting by default

-The Advanced Reporting service setting is disabled by default to prevent PHI from being used for analysis and reporting, but can be enabled by the merchant at their own risk.
+The Advanced Reporting service setting is disabled by default to prevent PHI from being used for analysis and reporting, but the merchant can enable it at their own risk.

-### Disabled Sendgrid service by default
+### Disabled Renderid service by default

 The Sendgrid service is disabled by default because the application is non-HIPAA-compliant.
-Merchants can submit a support request to enable Sendgrid,  but they must acknowledge that they will assume the risk of using the service.
+Merchants can submit a support request to enable Sendgrid, but they must acknowledge that they assume the risk of using the service.